Desert

 Oryx

-With its long, straight horns and distinctive shape, the Arabian Oryx (Oryx leucoryx) makes a regal statement against the golden sand dunes.
+With its long, straight horns and distinctive shape, the Arabian oryx (oryx leucoryx) makes a regal statement against the golden sand dunes.
 Considered all but extinct in the 1960s, this animal has been saved following comprehensive breeding programmes and reintroductions into its natural habitat.
-Oryx sightings are common in the Dubai Desert Conservation Reserve, as well as the desert near Bab Al Shams, where several feeding stations have been built.
+Oryx sightings are common in Dubai Desert Conservation Reserve, as well as the desert near Bab Al Shams, where several feeding stations have been built.
 While the animals tend to stay within the restricted area, they are known to wander freely during the winter seasons.

 Arabic name: Al maha